dynamia-ai/dynamia-ai-lp/src/content/blog/Run ai- KAI-scheduler vs hami/en.md

 ---
 title: "Nvidia's Open-Sourced KAI-Scheduler vs. HAMi: An Analysis of Technical Paths to GPU Sharing and a Look at Future Synergy"
-slug: "KAI-Scheduler vs HAMi: Technical Paths to GPU Sharing and Synergy Outlook"
+slug: "KAI-Scheduler-vs-HAMi: Technical Paths to GPU Sharing and Synergy Outlook"
 date: "2025-08-06"
 excerpt: "Today, we're doing a technical deep dive to compare the implementation methods of KAI-Scheduler and HAMi, and to look ahead at the possibilities for future collaboration."
 author: "Nimbus - HAMi Project"
 tags: ["vGPU", "HAMi", "GPU Sharing", "Cloud Native", "Kubernetes", "AI Infrastructure"]
-coverImage: "/images/blog/KAI-Scheduler VS HAMi/cover2.jpg"
+coverImage: "/images/blog/KAI-Scheduler-VS-HAMi/cover.jpg"
 language: "en"
 ---

-# Nvidia's Open-Sourced KAI-Scheduler vs. HAMi: An Analysis of Technical Paths to GPU Sharing and a Look at Future Synergy

 Recently, with Nvidia's acquisition of Run:ai and the subsequent open-sourcing of its core scheduling component, KAI-Scheduler, both the AI and Kubernetes communities have been paying close attention.
 The GPU Sharing feature introduced by KAI-Scheduler, in particular, has caught the eye of many who focus on GPU resource virtualization.